jimurrito/PSTest/README.md

 > In the below examples, we will use the Powershell script file to execute the test.
 However, if you install the module and script via Nuget/Powershell Gallery you can use PSTest via the PATH alias `PSTestX`.
 >
 > **Fun fact**: The script is called PSTestX because Powershell gallery would not let me use PSTest.
-I could not find a package on the gallery of the same name, but pivotted to PSTestX out of frustration.
+I could not find a package on the gallery of the same name, but pivoted to PSTestX out of frustration.

-## Excuting Rests
+## Executing Rests

 In Powershell Core; we use the pre-packaged test modules under `.\Tests` to test using PSTest.
 ```